mkelp/mkelp.github.io/publications.md

 ## Submitted and Under Review

 Liu, T., F.M.
 Panday\*\*, M.C.
 Caine\*\*, **M. Kelp**, D.C.
 Pendergrass, and L.J.
 Mickley.
 Is the smoke aloft?
 Caveats regarding the use of the Hazard Mapping System (HMS) smoke product as a proxy for surface smoke presence across the United States.
-(Submitted to Atmospheric Environment: X)
+(Submitted to International Journal of Wildland Fire)

 <!-- # Publications In-Prep, Submitted, and Under Review -->